top of page

 Step-by-Step

-1. First, mark a point on your paper.
+---Step 1: Mark a clear point on your paper.
 Let's call this point 'A'.
-This is the starting point of our ray.
+This is your starting point.

 Why It Matters